K-Sato1995/gatsbyBlog/content/posts/React-in-TypeScript/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - TypeScript
   - React
-description: Things I should keep in mind when I'm creating react apps in Typescript.
+description: "Things I should keep in mind when I'm creating react apps in Typescript."
 ---
 # Types or Interfaces?
 `Interfaces` are different from `types` in TypeScript, but they can be used for very similar things as far as common React uses cases are concerned.
 Here's a helpful rule of thumb: